bethrahn128/bethrahn128/README.md

 - quantifying the uptake of DTG-based ART in Southern Africa.
 Calculated cummulative incidence taking into account competing risk events in R. [here](https://github.com/bethrahn128/DTG-uptake)

-- investigating the transition to DTG-based ART at HIV treatment and care clinics in IeDEA globally using generalized estimating equations (GEE) in Stata and R. [here](https://github.com/bethrahn128/DTG-site-transition)
+- investigating the transition to DTG-based ART at HIV treatment and care clinics in IeDEA globally using generalized estimating equations (GEE) in R. [here](https://github.com/bethrahn128/DTG-site-transition)